socialsensor/graphdb-benchmarks/README.md

 Instructions
 ------------
 To run the project at first you have to choose one of the aforementioned datasets.
 Of course you can select any dataset, but because there is not any utility class to convert the dataset in the appropriate format (for now), the format of the data must be identical with the tested datasets.
 The input parameters are configured from the src/test/resources/input.properties file.
 Please follow the instructions in this file to select the correct parameters.
-Then, run `mvn dependency:copy-dependencies && mvn test -Pbench` to execute the benchmarking run.
+Then, run `mvn install && mvn test -Pbench` to execute the benchmarking run.

 Results
 -------